The "Stress Chemical" Cortisol: Short And Long-Term Effects On The Human Body

 Have you ever heard of the "stress hormone?"
 Cortisol is often referred to by this name, although several chemical processes may occur when someone is stressed, including the release of adrenaline.
 The chemical is often seen in a negative light.
 However, this hormone does much more than respond to stress.

 What Is Cortisol?

-What Triggers the Release Of Cortisol In The Body?
+What Activates The Release Of Cortisol In The Body?

-A lack of proper sleep, or individuals that sleep during the day rather than at night, have been shown to have higher levels of cortisol present compared to those who receive an appropriate amount of sleep at night or have more regular sleep schedules.
-As expected, those who suffer from insomnia or frequently wake throughout the night are likely to have elevated levels of cortisol, and this generally may last around 24 hours depending upon if they can eventually get back into healthier sleep habits, or it may continue if their insomnia persists.
+A lack of proper sleep, particularly for individuals who sleep during the day rather than at night, has been linked to higher levels of the hormone cortisol compared to those who receive an appropriate amount of sleep at night or have more regular sleep schedules.
+Those who experience insomnia or frequently wake up throughout the night may also experience elevated cortisol levels.

-While exercise may produce a healthy amount of cortisol in the body for those, who partake in it regularly and are in shape, even smaller amounts of exercise (regardless of intensity) may cause elevated cortisol levels in those who are out of shape, unhealthier, or dealing with obesity.
-However, for those who stick to a reasonable regimen and have their bodies eventually adjust to the level of activity they are participating in, these levels will eventually even out and fall into the healthier and more normal ranges for release.
+While exercise could produce a healthy amount of cortisol in the body for those who partake in it regularly, smaller amounts of exercise (regardless of intensity) may cause elevated cortisol levels in those who are out of shape, unhealthier, or dealing with obesity.
+However, for those who stick to a regimen and build tolerance, these levels may eventually even out and fall into the healthier ranges.

 How Does Cortisol Affect The Mind?